tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 3. Find the first and last names of all authors who have written more than one book.
 Your answer must use an aggregate operator.

+        CREATE VIEW authorWrittenOne(id) AS
-        SELECT
+        SELECT  a.id
-        FROM
+        FROM    Author a, Written w
-        WHERE
+        WHERE   a.id = w.authorID
-        GROUP BY
+        GROUP BY id
-        HAVING
+        HAVING COUNT(a.id) = 1

+        SELECT firstName lastName
+        FROM    Author a NATURAL INNER JOIN Written w WHERE a.id NOT IN (SELECT * FROM authorWrittenOne)

+4. Find the first and last names of all authors who have written more than one book.
+Your answer must not use an aggregate operator.